coppit/docker-duckdns/README.md

 Usage
 -----

-Create a config file /path/to/duckdns/duck.conf with the following:
+Modify the config file /path/to/duckdns/duck.conf with the following:

 ```
 DOMAINS=yourdomain
 TOKEN=yourtoken
+TIMEZONE=yourtimezone
 ```